chezzycheddars/yixuan-sun-portfolio/swimming/README.md

 ## Highlights & Achievements

-### My Growth & Resilience:
+### My Growth & Resilience: California to New England

-"What defines me is my resilience and ability to achieve come-from-behind success.
-In 2023, I moved from California to Massachusetts and joined Greenwood Swimming—a program known for developing world champions.
+"What defines me is my ability to adapt.
+In 2023, I moved from California to Massachusetts and joined Greenwood Swimming.

-I started with times slower than the 'B' standard.
-Facing the intense competition in New England, I pushed myself to adapt rather than back down.
-Within a year, my performance took a major leap, reaching the **NE 'A' Championship standards** at age 12.
-The chart below reflects this journey of rapid adaptation and breakthrough."
+Starting with times 'Slower than B,' I adapted to the competitive New England circuit and qualified for the **New England 11-12 Age Group Championships** at age 12.
+The data below illustrates my progression and time standard achievements."

 <p align="center">
   <img src="../Yixuan_Sun_Swimming_Growth_Trajectory_2022-2025.jpg" alt="Yixuan Sun Swimming Growth Trajectory" width="700" style="border-radius: 15px;">